 The third of Trump’s rust-belt successes four years ago.
 Clinton’s ill-fated decision not to visit the state still haunts Democrats, and the party chose Milwaukee as the location for its national convention before coronavirus necessitated a virtual-only affair.
 Although Wisconsin had voted Democrat in every election since 1988, in fact it has always been a closely-fought state running razor-tight margins in presidential elections.

 Much focus will be on the suburbs of Milwaukee, which have been reliably Republican for years, even as the city itself has voted Democrat.
 But there is a new dimension this year.
 The state has been at the centre of protests and counter-protests over racial justice following the shooting of Jacob Blake in Kenosha in August.
-The Trump campaign is hoping its law and order message will play well in the state, though a recent New York Times-Siena college poll shows Biden with 51 per cent among likely voters compared with Trump at 41 per cent.
+The Trump campaign is hoping its law and order message will play well in the state, though Biden has been polling well ahead.

 (11 electoral college votes)